b8234/Azure-AI-Projects/Generative AI and Prompt Engineering/DALL-E 3/README.md

 ## Contact

-If you have any questions or feedback, feel free to [open an issue](https://github.com/b8234/test/issues).
+If you have any questions or feedback, feel free to [open an issue](https://github.com/b8234/Azure-AI-Projects/issues/new).
+I welcome your input and suggestions to improve this repository further.